ZenFoxSlicer/Blog/GIT-SETUP-COMPLETE.md

 ## 🎉 Congratulations!

-Your Angular dental blog app is now:
+Your Angular blog app is now:
 - ✅ **Git repository initialized**
 - ✅ **All files committed**
 - ✅ **Ready for remote push**